Resources

 What is Zero Depreciation?

 Zero Depreciation car insurance (Nil Depreciation) is also popularly called ‘bumper-to-bumper’ insurance.
 When you buy the Zero Dep cover with Comprehensive Insurance for an extra premium, ACKO will not deduct the depreciation amount while settling your claims, enabling you to receive a higher claim amount.
+The premium will be higher when you include the Zero depreciation add-on to the Comprehensive policy.

+Wondering what is Return to Invoice meaning?
 Suppose the damages to your car are considerable, and the liability is considered a total loss.
 In that case, ACKO will pay the Insured Declared Value (IDV), the approximate market value of the car, as stated in your policy.
 The IDV of your car can easily be calculated using any IDV calculator.

 Return to Invoice Vs Zero Depreciation